 Root canal re-treatments are typically referred to an endodontic specialist.
 Endodontists have special equipment on hand to visualize the inside of your tooth nerve and extra resources to access canals that are already sealed off.
 Keep in mind that it’s “better” (theoretically) to retreat a root canal tooth than it is to pull it; you need to keep your natural teeth as long as possible!

 Periodontal therapy targets the diseased “pockets” around your teeth, where the bacteria are eating away at your ligaments and bone.
-Usually, the treatment process involves a series of deep cleanings to remove calcified tartar and plaque buildup down under your gum tissues (where a toothbrush and floss don’t reach.)
+Usually, the periodontal disease treatment process involves a series of deep cleanings to remove calcified tartar and plaque buildup down under your gum tissues (where a toothbrush and floss don’t reach.)
 The ultimate goal is to get those gum tissues to tighten back up and reattach to the tooth, and as a result they shouldn’t feel sore when you’re chewing.

 The best treatment for an abscessed tooth is to clean out the infected nerve, then seal the canal off with a root canal.
 Endodontic treatment prevents the need for extracting your tooth while also eliminating the source of pain.

-Anytime you feel pain associated with tooth pressure, it’s best to go ahead and plan a trip to the dentist’s office.
-They’ll need to take a small X-ray to see the areas around the tip of the root to rule out an abscess.
+Anytime you feel tooth pain associated with tooth pressure, it’s best to go ahead and plan a trip to the dentist’s office.
+They’ll need to take a dental X-ray to see the areas around the tip of the root to rule out an abscess.
 Plus, they have special tools to check for leaky fillings or cracked teeth.
 Pinpointing the main cause will help you treat the issue before it evolves into something more severe.
 In other words, you could settle for a filling instead of holding out longer and winding up with a root canal.